bostrom/text-to-image/README.md

 Copy that line into the address field of your browser and you should see the generated image.

+The image generator will adjust the height of the image automatically to fit all text, while the width of the image is fixed to the specified width.

 ## Configuring

 The ```generate``` function takes an optional second parameter containing configuration options for the image.
 All configuraion parameters are optional.
 The available options are as follows.